remotion-dev/remotion/packages/docs/docs/lambda.md

 ## Limitations

 - You only have up to 10GB of storage available in a Lambda function.
-This must be sufficient for both the chunks and the output, therefore the output file can only be about 5GB maximum, limiting the maximum video length to around 2 hours of Full HD video.
+This must be sufficient for both the separated chunks and the concatenated output, therefore the output file can only be about 5GB maximum, limiting the maximum video length to around 2 hours of Full HD video.
 - Lambda has a global limit of 1000 concurrent lambdas per region by default, although it can be increased.

 ## Cost